From Zero to Merged: A Beginner's Guide to Landing Your First Open Source Pull Request

 Advice for Developers Who Want to Start

-• Read the project's contribution guidelines
+• Study the project's contribution guidelines before writing a single line of code

 Final Thoughts